IMMM-SFA/WRF_CLM4_Irrigation/README.md

 Oleson KW, et al. (2010) Technical Description of version 4.0 of the Community Land Model (CLM).
 NCAR Technical Note NCAR/TN-478+STR (National Center for Atmospheric Research, Boulder, CO), 257 pp

-## Recommended acknowledgement for using the code, data or scripts
+## Recommended acknowledgment for using the code or data
+Please cite us when using the code or data